Skip to Main Content

 J.D./LL.M.
 International Studies (Abroad)

-Students who transfer to Villanova Law after completing a year of study at another law school are not eligible to enroll in the J.D./LL.M.
+Students who transfer to Villanova Law after completing a year of study at another law school are ineligible to enroll in the J.D./LL.M.
 International Studies Program.

 For more information, please contact the Director of International Programs.